Structural models for policy-making: Coping with parametric uncertainty: Eckstein-Keane-Wolpin models

-We briefly summarize the evolution of choices and wages over the sample period.
-Initially, roughly 86\% of individuals enroll in school, but this share steadily declines with age.
-Nevertheless, about 39\% obtain more than a high school degree and continue their schooling for more than twelve years.
+Figure \ref{Overview} summarizes the evolution of choices and wages over the sample period.
+Roughly 86\% of individuals initially enroll in school, but this share steadily declines with age.
+Nevertheless, about 39\% pursue some form of higher education and obtain more than a high school degree.
 As individuals leave school, most of them initially pursue a blue-collar occupation.
-But the relative share of the white-collar occupation increases as individuals entering the labor market later have higher levels of schooling.
+However, the relative share of white-collar workers increases as individuals entering the labor market later gain access to higher levels of schooling.
 At age 26, about 48\% work in a blue-collar occupation and 34\% in a white-collar occupation.
-The share of individuals in the military peaks around age 20 when it amounts to 8\%.
+The share of individuals in the military peaks around age 20 at 8\%.
 At its maximum around age 18, approximately 20\% of individuals stay at home.\\

 \FloatBarrier